-33. Conduct of general meetings
+35. Conduct of general meetings

-- (1) The Board of a listed company shall ensure that shareholders' rights of full participation at general meetings are protected by giving shareholders - (a) sufficient information on voting rules and procedures; - (b) the opportunity to question the Board and management;

-- (c) the opportunity to place items on the agenda at general meetings in accordance with the constitution of the company; and - (d) the opportunity to vote in absentia.
+- (1) The Board of a listed company shall ensure that shareholders' rights of full participation at general meetings are protected by giving shareholders - (a) sufficient information on voting rules and procedures; - (b) information on rules, policies and procedures on the company website; - (c) the opportunity to question the Board and management; - (d) the opportunity to place items on the agenda at general meetings in accordance with the constitution of the company; and - (e) the opportunity to vote in absentia.

-34. Disclosure of information
+36. Disclosure of information

-- (1) The Board shall disclose any price sensitive information in a timely manner in accordance with the law. - (2) If the Board considers that, in wholly exceptional circumstances, disclosure of price sensitive information would be commercially damaging, it may seek the permission of the Commission to defer disclosure but shall also take action, such as seeking a suspension of trading in the company's securities, to prevent the creation of a false market in the price of the securities. - (3) The Board shall also disclose changes in shareholdings that result in a person becoming a substantial or majority shareholder.
+- (1) The Board shall disclose any price sensitive information in a timely manner in accordance with the law. - (2) If the Board considers that, in wholly exceptional circumstances, disclosure of price sensitive information would be commercially damaging, it may seek the permission of the Commission to defer disclosure but shall also take action, such as seeking a suspension of trading in the company's securities, to prevent the creation of a false market in the price of the securities.